hsdavisuno/ISQA8600Group1Project/IntegratedCompleteProject.md

     The primary data source we used for our data cleaning was the HFS Service Data.csv file from the HFS resources section of Canvas.
-This file was provided to our class by Clayton Juarez, Ph.D.of Heartland Family Services (HFS) in Omaha, Nebraska.
+This file was provided to our class by Dr. Clayton Juarez, Ph.D.of Heartland Family Services (HFS) in Omaha, Nebraska.
 Dr. Juarez pulled the data from a system HFS uses to track the mental health services it provides to clients.
 The file contained 51 columns and 8746 rows.